migueldelmazo/wu/docs/documentation-router.md

 }
 ```
 Also, in order for you to be able to get the URL data and watch the changes, when the browser URL changes,
-the path of the data model `app.route` is updated with the following information:
+the path of the data model `app.route.location` is updated with the following information:

 ```javascript
 // when browser URL is https://localhost:3000/path?one=1#two 'app.route' is: